 How to Get Tax Help

 The IRS Office in Philadelphia provides international tax assistance.
-This office is open Monday through Friday from 6:00 a.m. to 11:00 p.m.
-EST and can be contacted by:
+This office is open Monday - Friday from 6:00 a.m. to 11:00 p.m.
+Eastern time and can be contacted at:

 Help with Unresolved Tax Problems

-If you are experiencing a tax problem that is causing you economic harm or has not been resolved through normal channels, you can contact the Taxpayer Advocate.
+If you are experiencing a tax problem that is causing you economic harm or has not been resolved through normal channels, you can contact the IRS Taxpayer Advocate at